-The different wheel tracks, with the rear wheels very close to one another, was a remnant of the first prototype which had only three wheels.
+The different wheel track, with the rear wheels very close to one another, was a remnant of an early prototype that had only three wheels.
 An opening on the right side ventilated the air-cooled engine.
 Together with its aerodynamic design and technical solutions, the aeronautical heritage of the vehicle is also evident in the glass “canopy” consisting of six bubble-like windows, some of which of double curvature which was quite something for a cheap little car in the Fifties.

 The BMW Isetta(s)

-Thus, the history of the Isetta seemed to be over.
+Thus, the history of Isetta seemed to be over.
 Yet, things went differently.

 That was the origin of the BMW Isetta 250; introduced in 1955, it had almost everything in common with the Italian Isetta, except the engine (BMW used its own 250-cubic-centimeter 4-stroke 9-kW motorcycle engine) and few modifications to the body (for example, the headlamps were moved slightly up); the first model produced in Germany also included a heating system, not present in the original model.

-An advertising picture of the BMW Isetta 250 “Standard”; © BMW AG
+An advertising picture of the BMW Isetta 250 “Standard”; courtesy © BMW AG

 BMW produced the Isetta in various versions, from standard to deluxe, with two engines (a 250 cc initially and, since 1956, a 300 cc), and in 45 different colors.

-Surprisingly, the BMW Isetta was an immediate success; over 160,000 units were made from 1955 to 1962, including a longer a more powerful 4-seat version (the BMW 600), until the competition with the much larger Volkswagen Beetle and BMW 700 put an end to its commercial success.
+Surprisingly, the BMW Isetta was an immediate success; over 160,000 units were made from 1955 to 1962 – including a longer and more powerful 4-seat version, the BMW 600 – until the competition with the much larger Volkswagen Beetle and BMW 700 put an end to its commercial success.

 The Isetta was manufactured under license also by Velam (France), Isetta of Great Britain (UK), Metalmecánica (Argentina), and Romi (Brazil).